Story of My Life (Kristian Leontiou song)

-"Story of My Life" is the debut single of British singer Kristian Leontiou, written by Leontiou, Sarah Erasmus, and Pete Wilkinson.
+"Story of My Life" is a song by British singer Kristian Leontiou, written by Leontiou, Sarah Erasmus, and Pete Wilkinson and released as Leontiou's debut single on 24 May 2004.
 The song was produced by Ash Howes and Wilkinson and features backing vocals from Wilkinson and Erasmus.
-Taken from Leontiou's debut studio album, Some Day Soon (2004), it reached number nine on the UK Singles Chart in May 2004 and also charted in Germany, the Netherlands, and the Commonwealth of Independent States (CIS), where it reached number three on the region's airplay chart.
+Issued as the lead single from Leontiou's first studio album, Some Day Soon (2004), "Story of My Life" reached number nine on the UK Singles Chart and also charted in Germany, the Netherlands, and the Commonwealth of Independent States (CIS), where it reached number two on the region's airplay chart.
+In Russia, it was the most successful airplay hit of 2004.

 Reception

 Critical

 British columnist James Masterton called "Story of My Life" a "captivating" track and wrote that the song "catches the ear and the heartstrings from the moment you hear it".

 Commercial

 Upon the song's release in the United Kingdom, "Story of My Life" debuted at its peak of number nine on 30 May 2004, spending a total of seven weeks on the UK Singles Chart.
 In mainland Europe, the song appeared on the singles charts of Germany and the Netherlands.
 It first charted in the latter country, debuting at number 98 on the Single Top 100 on 2 October 2004.
 Despite charting no higher than number 82, the song lingered on the chart for 16 weeks, dropping out of the top 100 in January 2005.
 On 27 December 2004, the song debuted on the German Singles Chart at number 82, rising to its peak of number 70 on 24 January 2005; it spent a further four weeks on the German chart, tallying nine weeks on the listing altogether.
-The song was an airplay hit in the Commonwealth of Independent States, debuting within the top 300 in July 2004 and taking 11 weeks to ascend to its peak of number three in late September.
-Remaining on the CIS chart for 35 weeks, it was the region's 11th-most-successful song of 2004.
+The song was an airplay hit in the Commonwealth of Independent States, debuting within the top 300 in July 2004 and taking 13 weeks to ascend to its peak of number two in late September.
+It was the region's eighth-most-successful song of 2004.
+The single was particularly successful in Russia, where it reached number one and was the most successful radio hit of 2004.